-Please join us for one or all of our summer classes at the Lafayette Community Garden across from the Reservoir.
-These classes are interactive, informative and fun so come join us and prepare to get your hands dirty!
+Please join us for one or all of our classes at the Lafayette Community Garden across from the Reservoir.
+These classes are interactive, informative, fun, and, generally, FREE*, so come join us and prepare to get your hands dirty!

-Classes are free although a $5 donation is appreciated.
+*Classes, unless otherwise specified, are FREE, although a $5 donation per participant/$10 per family is appreciated.

 Please check below to indicate which sessions you’ll be attending: